 This change enables customers and borrowers to make easier decisions as the Standardised Base Rate is more transparent compared to the previous Base Rate.
 Governor Datuk Nor Shamsiah also supported this change with a statement that highlights both customers and borrowers will have an easier time understanding the changes in the repayment of their loans as the Standardised Base Rate solely depends on the changes of the Overnight Policy Rate.

 Based on the illustration above, the Base Rate will be replaced by the Standardised Base Rate starting from 1st August 2022 with a big difference in the Reference Rate.
 Before this, the Base Rate is determined by the bank themselves.
 Hence, each bank has a different Base Rate according to its own benchmark.
 But, with this new change, all of the banks in Malaysia will have the same Standardised Base Rate.

 The standardization of this new Standardised Base Rate will help users and borrowers to make effective comparisons between loans offered by the banks.
 Users are also able to make more accurate comparisons when applying for retail floating-rate loans.

-Even though the Standardised Base Rate is standardised for all of the banks, the Lending Rate will still change based on each customer as the spread changes according to individuals and banks as it is based on the credit score of an individual, risk appetite, and business strategy of each bank.
+Even though the Standardised Base Rate is standardised for all of the banks, the Lending Rate and loan approval will still change based on each customer as the spread changes according to individuals and banks as it is based on the credit score of an individual, risk appetite, and business strategy of each bank.
 Spread will still be maintained, where the components for lending rate such as credit risk of the borrower, operational costs, liquidity risk premium, profit margin, and other costs will be determined by each of the banks.

 You might have a few questions running in your head “What will happen to my retail floating-rate loan?
 I just applied this year” “Will the calculation for the lending rate of my floating-rate loan change next year?”